hgrf/racine/docsmd/README.md

 #### with systemd

-Create the file /lib/systemd/system/msm.service and copy the following code into it:
+Create the file /lib/systemd/system/racine.service and copy the following code into it:

     [Unit]
-    Description=Gunicorn application server running Mercury Sample Manager
+    Description=Gunicorn application server running Racine

     [Service]
     Restart=on-failure